delphiunderground/parachute_sdl/README.md

 ## History

 The initial developer of this Pascal code is Luca "MADrigal" Antignano (lucantignano@gmail.com).
 You may retrieve the original version of the code at https://code.google.com/archive/p/dsp-emulator/downloads?page=2.
 This code was released on March 8, 2012 by [Leniad](https://github.com/leniad).

+## Required libraries

+To run parachute.exe program, SDL2.dll and SDL2_mixer.dll are required.
+See the URLs below to find out where to download them.
+Download the 2 .zip files and extract these 2 dll into the same directory as the .exe file.
+Depending on your compilation target, you will choose the 32 or 64 bit version.

 ## Third-party